Starting your career

 The ability to convince others to your way of thinking and gain their agreement is a fundamental skill and key to mastering your progress in your career as a Consultant.

 Our assessment process is designed to test candidates against our skills and competencies.
-At the same time, it is your opportunity to meet us, experience our culture and find out more about the role us as a company.
+At the same time, it is your opportunity to meet us, experience our culture and find out more about the role.

 To apply for one of our roles, you should submit your application online by uploading your CV and cover letter.
 Read our hints and tips section for some guidance on what we are looking for.